ipenas-cl/Tempo-Lang/docs/language/tree-shaking-visualization.md

 # Tree-Shaking Visualization

-## How Tempo's Compiler Optimizes Your Code
+## How Chronos's Compiler Optimizes Your Code

 ### The Prelude: What's Available

-The Tempo prelude contains ~250+ built-in functions covering:
+The Chronos prelude contains ~250+ built-in functions covering:

 ```
 ┌──────────────────────────────────────────────────────┐